Hard Drive 101

 USB

 USB is the most universal connection method for adding peripheral devices to computers.
 On the PC, USB 2 (stay away from USB 1 because of its slow speeds) is a good way to connect external drives.
-Data throughput is maxed out at a theoretical 60 megabytes per second.
+Data throughput maxes out at a theoretical 30 megabytes per second per device, in most cases.
 Due to the USB drivers in the Mac OS, USB is considerably slower on Apple machines.
-A USB 3.0 version is in the works and promises to offer a tenfold increase in theoretical performance.
+USB 3.0 version was recently released and offers a tenfold increase in theoretical performance.
 USB connectors can supply bus power to attached devices.

 FireWire